 The primary procedures we performed to address this critical audit matter included the following.

-We evaluated the design of a certain internal controls related to evaluation of fair value of customer relationship assets acquired through business combination with CDS.
-We evaluated the expected future revenue growth used by the Company by comparing the assumptions used to the historical performance of the acquired entity and the Company itself, as well as to the revenue growth rates of peer companies and the industry as a whole.
-We assessed the customer attrition rate based on historical data of the acquired entity and the Company itself, as well as to the attrition rate of peer companies.
-We also involved a valuation professional with specialized skills and knowledge who assisted in evaluating:
+- 1. We evaluated the design of a certain internal control related to evaluation of fair value of customer relationship assets acquired through business combination with Five and Levyel. - 2.
+We evaluated the expected future revenue growth used by the Company by comparing the assumptions used to the historical performance of the acquired entity and the Company itself, as well as to the revenue growth rates of peer companies and the industry as a whole. - 3.
+We assessed the customer attrition rates based on historical data of the acquired entity and the Company itself, as well as to the attrition rate of peer companies. - 4.
+We also involved a valuation professional with specialized skills and knowledge who assisted in evaluating the discount rates applied by comparing them to an independently developed range using publicly available market data for comparable entities.